gerefi/test/misc/SoftwareDevelopmentProcess.md

 TODO: we have an urgent need to make gate check more reliable & expand what's included into gate check

-The primary hardware platform for rusEfi is stm32f4 - as of November 2019, only stm32f4 has hardware test continuous integration.
+The primary hardware platform for gerEfi is stm32f4 - as of November 2019, only stm32f4 has hardware test continuous integration.